 The GAL makes their recommendations based on the following:

 Our client’s children are always our main concern.
-At Rozin | Golinder Law, LLC, we are committed to providing legal support across Middlesex, Monmouth, Somerset, and Union counties in New Jersey.
-Our East Brunswick divorce attorney can review your case and determine all of your available legal options to obtain the most favorable outcome possible for you and most importantly your children.
+At Rozin | Golinder Law, we are committed to providing legal support across Middlesex, Monmouth, Somerset, and Union counties in New Jersey.
+Our East Brunswick divorce attorneys can review your case and determine all of your available legal options to obtain the most favorable outcome possible for you and most importantly your children.